QryptInc/QryptInc.github.io/content/eaas/_index.md

 {{< requests >}}

-Qrypt’s EaaS is hosted in several locations worldwide.
+Qrypt’s Quantum Entropy service is hosted in several locations worldwide.
 This allows you to access a server that is closer to the client for better reliability and response time.
 The following table (Table 2) indicates which subdomain to use in your URL to access the server located in the specified region.

 {{< locations >}}